 - 1. Study of morphology and anatomy of vegetative and reproductive organs using clear whole mounts/sections of the following genera: Psilotum, Lycopodium, Selaginella, Equisetum, Angiopteris, Ophioglossum, Marsilea, Salvinia, Azolla, Lygodium, Acrostichum, Gleichenia, Pteris, Adiantum, Polypodium and Dryopteris. - 2.
 Study of fossil Pteridophytes with the help of specimens and permanent slides. - 3.
-Field trips to familiarize with the diversity of Pteridophytes in natural habitats and preparation of 5 pteridophyte herbarium.
+Field trips to familiarize with the diversity of Pteridophytes in natural habitats and preparation of 5 pteridophyte herbarium and submit the report along with the recdord.